France marks trauma of history teacher's murder

 "Islamism is waging a war on us: it is by force that we must drive it out of our country," Rassemblement national leader Marine Le Pen also said.

-For his part, Macron urged French people not to let the crime divide them further.
+For his part, Macron urged French people not to let the crime divide them.

 "This is our battle and it is existential.
 They [terrorists] will not succeed … They will not divide us," he said in Paris.